mklingberg/SimpleMapper/README.md

 ```

-The default activator is Activator.CreateInstance but you can use any IoContainer for dependency injection into your entity mappers.
+The default activator is Activator.CreateInstance but you can use any IOContainer for dependency injection into your entity mappers.

-## Conventions with Linq
+## Conventions with LINQ

-Custom conventions can easily be defined using Linq.
+Custom conventions can easily be defined with LINQ.

 ```csharp